Sign Up for a Free Account

 Overview

-Bacterial meningitis continues to cause significant morbidity and mortality in both high- and low-income countries despite the use of effective antimicrobial agents to treat the infection and vaccinations to prevent disease.
-Prompt recognition and treatment is critical and empiric therapy with antibiotics and dexamethasone is initiated prior to diagnostic certainty.
-In this article, the authors review the clinical manifestations of bacterial meningitis with emphasis on neurologic and systemic signs and symptoms that guide diagnosis and management.
-Diagnostic testing for individual organisms, in addition to broader testing with next-generation metagenomic sequencing, is also discussed.
-Key mimickers of bacterial meningitis are extensively examined, along with the pathogenesis of the disease, and prevention with vaccination and chemoprophylaxis when available.
+Bacterial meningitis continues to occur amid vaccination efforts and causes significant morbidity and mortality that is more prevalent in low-income countries.
+Prompt recognition and treatment are critical, and empiric therapy with antibiotics and dexamethasone is initiated before diagnostic certainty.
+In this article, the author reviews the clinical manifestations of bacterial meningitis, emphasizing neurologic and systemic signs and symptoms that guide diagnosis and management.
+Diagnostic testing for individual organisms and broader testing with next-generation metagenomic sequencing are also discussed.
+Key mimickers of bacterial meningitis are extensively examined, along with the pathogenesis of the disease and prevention with vaccination and chemoprophylaxis when available.

 Key points